delath/oracle-assistant/README.md

 ```sh
 $ cd oracle-assistant
 ```
-**Rename the ==placeholder== folder with your telegram id.**
+**Rename the `placeholder` folder with your telegram id.**<br>
 Run the Main commands with your Telegram Bot Token and OpenAI API Key.
 ```sh
 $ ./main {openai-key} {telegram-bot-token}
 ```

 ## Usage
 Oracle is a telegram bot that listens on different events and messages from users.
-When a new user sends a message, it tries to access their chat history in the ==Mems/== directory.
-If it doesn't find any, it ignores him. it appends the message to the ==Mems.json== file.
+When a new user sends a message, it tries to access their chat history in the `Mems/` directory.
+If it doesn't find any, it ignores him. it appends the message to the `Mems.json` file.

 Once the chat history is persisted, the chat message is sent to the OpenAI API for generating a response.
-Upon receiving a response, Oracle sends the generated response back to the user and it persists it inside the ==Mems.json== file by appending it.
+Upon receiving a response, Oracle sends the generated response back to the user and it persists it inside the `Mems.json` file by appending it.

 ## Examples
 Suppose Oracle gets a message from user A: "Hello, Oracle"

-It would check for any chat history for user A in the ==Mems== directory.
+It would check for any chat history for user A in the `Mems` directory.
 If there isn't any, it ignores the user.

-Oracle persists the chat history data to the ==Mems.json== file.
-The ==Mems.json== file now contains the following data
+Oracle persists the chat history data to the `Mems.json` file.
+The `Mems.json` file now contains the following data

 ```
 [